ovansa/ovansa_personal_blog/contents/testing-apis-with-purpose-postman-collections/index.md

 When someone uses your payment API, they don't just call `POST /payment` in isolation.
 They authenticate first, create a payment, maybe fetch it later, possibly delete it.
 My structure reflects these realistic workflows.

 **It Forces You to Think About Edge Cases**:
-Having separate requests for "Should reject negative amounts" and "Should handle duplicate IDs" means you're not just testing the happy path—you're exploring how the API behaves when things go wrong.
+Having separate requests for "Should reject negative amounts" and "Should handle duplicate IDs" means you're not just testing the happy path - you're exploring how the API behaves when things go wrong.

 **It Creates Living Documentation**:
 Anyone can look at my collection and immediately understand: